Ableton/LinkKit/Test Cases.md

 - Make sure that App transport is stopped and switch to LinkHut **->** No notification is presented.
 The Link settings should still indicate 1 connected App.
 - **Note**: While connected to Audiobus Link must remain active even while not playing in the background because the App must be prepared to start playing at anytime.

-####T8 - Link is activated when App added to an Audiobus session while not playing in the background.
+####T8 - Link is activated when App added to an Audiobus or IAA session while not playing in the background.
 - Open LinkHut, press **Play**, and set Link to **Enabled**.
 - Open App to test and set Link to **Enabled**.**->** The Link settings should indicate 1 connected App.
 - Make sure transport is stopped and switch to Audiobus